Workloads¶

 Annotations can be used to configure probes on a per function basis.
 Any overrides set in annotations will take precedence over the global configuration.

-You can specify the HTTP path of your health check and the initial check delay duration with the following annotations:
+You can specify the HTTP path of your health check and control the behavior of the probe with the following annotations:

 com.openfaas.health.http.path